Fiona-J-W/simple_logger/README.md

 **If you want advanced features, highly optimized code or the ability to log from more than one thread, changes are that another library would serve you better!**

+However, even for cacert, the usually demanded software is “simple plus just those two features”, so not all hope is lost. ;-)

 Status
 ------